 Throughout the School each form spends some time every week with their form tutor for Personal, Social, Citizenship and Health Education (PSCHE).
 A range of stimulus material is provided to provoke reflection and guided discussion.
 In the course of the year tutors will support a pupil’s progress in academic studies.
 This is complemented by the work pupils do during their Alleyn’s Learners’ Programme (ALP) and Balance lessons in Year 9 and 11 respectively, where there is great emphasis placed on exploring how individuals learn and think.

 For pupils wishing to discuss confidential matters there are several members of staff with whom they may talk: Mrs Joel (Head of Middle School), Mr Halladay (Deputy Head of Middle School) and Mr Bone and Mrs Lawrence (Assistant Heads of Middle School) are always available for a chat.
 The Housemaster is key in the pastoral care of Middle and Upper School pupils as well as the tutor.
-Others to whom pupils can turn are the School Nurses, at least one of whom is always on duty throughout the school day in the Medical Room, our Chaplain, the Rev'd Anthony Buckley, the Assistant Chaplain, Mrs Birt, our School counsellor or Mr Skinnard, our Senior Deputy Head, who has particular responsibility for pupil welfare.
+Others to whom pupils can turn are the School Nurses, at least one of whom is always on duty throughout the school day in the Medical Room, our Chaplain, the Rev'd Liz Lander, the Assistant Chaplain, Mrs Birt, our School counsellor or Mr Skinnard, our Senior Deputy Head, who has particular responsibility for pupil welfare.

 Mrs Melanie Joel

 Head of Middle School